Subgraph Games in the Semi-Random Graph Process and Its Generalization to Hypergraphs: Proofs for graphs

-and for all other vertices $v$,
+and for all other vertices $v \in V$,

 where $x_i \leadsto v$ denotes that there is a directed path from $x_i$ to $v$.
 See Figure~\ref{fig:weighting} for an example of the updating rule.
-Note that for every $i$ the weights of vertices on a directed path in $G_i$ form a non-decreasing sequence.
+Note that for every $i$ the weights of vertices on a directed path in $H_i$ form a non-decreasing sequence and that for every $v\in V$ we have $w_i(v)\le i$.

-The weight of a vertex $v$ relates implicitly to the number of vertices that are images of $v$ in the copies of $G$ in $H_t$, where a higher weight means fewer copies (cf. Lemma \ref{lem:weight_related_to_H} below).
-In particular, it counts how many times the random process must pick $v$ in order to create a copy of $G$ with an additional technical constraint that the weights cannot decrease along directed paths.
+The weight of a vertex $v$ relates implicitly to the number of vertices that are images of $v$ in the copies of $H$ in $G_t$, where a higher weight means fewer copies (cf. Lemma \ref{lem:weight_related_to_H} below).
+In particular, it counts how many times the random process must pick $v$ in order to create a copy of $H$ with an additional technical constraint that the weights cannot decrease along directed paths.
 The intuition is as follows.
-Suppose there is a number of images of $x_i$ lying within copies of $G_{i-1}$ in $H_{t}$.
-Only a fraction of them will become an image of $x_i$ in a copy of $G_i$, as the random process must choose them (assign a square) at a later time.
-Similarly, as the player assigns only one circle at a time, the pool of images of $y_i$ in copies of $G_i$ will shrink as the process progresses.
-Hereditarily, the same applies to the vertices further away from $x_i$ in $G_i$ but accessible from it by directed paths.
+Suppose there is a number of images of $x_i$ lying within copies of $H_{i-1}$ in $G_{t}$.
+Only a fraction of them will become an image of $x_i$ in a copy of $H_i$, as the random process must choose them (assign a square) at a later time.
+Similarly, as the player assigns only one circle at a time, the pool of images of $y_i$ in copies of $H_i$ will shrink as the process progresses.
+Hereditarily, the same applies to the vertices further away from $x_i$ in $H_i$ but accessible from it by directed paths.